 Walker is best known for his pioneering work in EUV/XUV optics and solar telescopes.
 These telescopes would be used to produce the first images of the Sun's outer atmosphere during the 1980s.
 In the 1990s he led a team of scientists who, among other things, were the first to apply normal incidence X-ray optical systems to astronomical observation.

 Place of birth: New York City, NY

-Tyson would turn his childhood passion into a lifetime career by initially studying Physics at Havard University and then the University of Austin.
+Tyson would turn his childhood passion into a lifetime career by studying undergraduate Physics at Havard University and gaining a master's degree at the University of Austin.
 He then completed an MPhil in Astrophysics at Columbia University in 1989 before earning his Ph.D. in Astrophysics at Columbia in 1991.

 He lectured during his MPhil and Ph.D. at Princeton and later joined the Hayden Planetarium in 1994.
 Tyson was quickly promoted to the position of Director of the planetarium in 1995 and formed part of the 12-member commission to study the Future of the US Aerospace Industry for the Bush Administration.

 Tyson soon became an accomplished scientist in his own right and published a catalog of research papers and 13 books.
 He is best known by many for his high profile media appearances on PBS' "origins" series and the History Channel's "The Universe", not to mention his regular radio series "Star Talk".

 21. Bettye Washington Greene was an important industrial chemist